Human Capital Management & Compensation Committee

 - developing and executing the Company's long-term strategic plan and conducting the business of the Company in a manner appropriate to enhance long-term stockholder value;

 - achieving any other corporate performance goals and objectives deemed relevant to the Chief Executive Officer as established by the Board; and

 - achieving the Chief Executive Officer's individual performance goals and objectives established by the Committee.

 - Compensation of Non-Employee Directors.
-The Committee shall make recommendations to the full Board regarding the type and amount of compensation to be paid or awarded to non-employee members of the Board, including consulting, retainer, Board meeting, committee and committee chair fees, equity incentives, and any deferred compensation arrangements or similar programs.
+The Committee shall review and recommend to the Board for its consideration the type and amount of compensation to be paid or awarded to non-employee members of the Board, including consulting, retainer, Board meeting, committee and committee chair fees, equity incentives, and any deferred compensation arrangements or similar programs.

-- Administration of Benefit Plans.
-The Committee shall review, and make recommendations to the full Board for approval, any adoption, amendment and termination of the Company's stock option plans, stock appreciation rights plans, pension and profit sharing plans, incentive plans, stock bonus plans, stock purchase plans, bonus plans, deferred compensation plans and similar programs.
-The Committee shall have full power and authority to administer these plans, establish guidelines, interpret plan documents, select participants, approve grants and awards, and exercise such other power and authority as may be permitted or required under such plans.
+- Incentive Compensation and Benefit Plans.
+The Committee shall review and approve (or make recommendations to the full Board for approval) any adoption, amendment and termination of the Company's stock option plans, stock appreciation rights plans, pension and profit sharing plans, incentive plans, stock bonus plans, stock purchase plans, bonus plans, deferred compensation plans and similar programs.
+The Committee shall have full power and authority to administer the Company’s incentive compensation and equity-based plans, establish guidelines, interpret plan documents, select participants, approve the form of award agreements, approve grants and awards, and exercise such other power and authority as may be permitted or required under such plans.